denten-books/plain-text/0-chapter.md

 to a particular situation of a software engineer encountering a literary scholar.
 For a long stretch of my professional life, these two roles remained separate from each other.
 I worked at one thing and I studied another.
 At the time, I simply did not think that code has anything to do with poetry.
-With time, I realized that they have everything to do with each other and saw that all forms of contemporary textuality, from sacred to profane, pass through some form of codified mediation.

-Text and code consumed most of my thought.
+The idea for the book came to me in a moment of realization, after I was asked one of those naive but fundamental questions, of the kind that can plunge research into a long and winding hole.
+Someone asked to explain what text is, when I understood, to my amazement, that despite my training as a literary scholar, I I understood very little about digital textuality, of the kind that surrounded me on a daily basis.
+And despite my professional experience as a programmer, I could not really explain the mechanisms by which keystrokes turned into pixels, and pixels into letters, and letters into words.
+I mean I knew it on some level, but also not at all.
+I was, despite my best efforts, surrounded by magical machines that played code and poetry, but I did not yet exactly know how.

 Initially, at the point of contact, the two selves spoke different languages.
 It was and continues to be a disconcerting process, by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, revealing themselves to be sometimes less than and sometimes more than I comfortably expected.
 Nothing could be assumed from the start.
 Field specific jargon, down to the naive foundations, had to be unpacked and examined for hidden assumptions that prevented congruence.
-I heard Lev Manovich once describe his massive image panoramas as an artifact of an alien life in the process of observing the human condition.
+Lev Manovich once described his massive image panoramas as an artifact of an alien life in the process of observing the human condition.
 My other compatriot and sometimes mentor, Svetlana Boym, also considers her estrangement as a methodology, applicable to life and scholarship.
 Defamiliarization plays an instrumental part of an immigrant's survival mechanism.
-The task of the digitally displaced becomes to obstinately retain the discomfort of the encounter with the machine.
+The task of the digitally displaced similarly becomes to obstinately retain the discomfort of the encounter with the machine.
 Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness and integration.
-I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for displacement, to those transgressing purposefully, and to those willing to trespass.
+I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for displacement, to those who transgress purposefully, and to those willing to trespass.

-## Short Thesis
+## Thesis

 My own trespassing converged on plain text as a primitive field of activity, where literary scholarship and software engineering intersect.
-Much of the book will be in the drawing out of what that field entails.
-ThIS BOOK IS ABOUT THE IIMPACT OF TEXTUAL ENCODING ON LITERY THEROY.
-The reader should not however expect something like a complete history of character encoding or a survey of textual theory.
-Rather, my argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon to the floating gate and the liquid crystal, and on towards the human.
+Much of the book will be in the drawing out of what that intersection entails.
+On some level, *Plain Text* is a book about the link between textual encoding and interpretation.
+The reader should not however expect a totalizing history of modern computing or a survey of textual theory.
+Rather, the argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon to the floating gate and the liquid crystal, and on towards the human.
 It is but a single possible pass through a cavernous black box: a recollection of a passage which left behind traces of illumination that reflect the vagrancies of the journey.

 Plain text is a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
 In technical terms, it stands